 Austin Richard Post, known by his stage name of Post Malone, is listed as an American hip-hop artist and guitarist.
 Despite the efforts of musicians like Machine Gun Kelly to eliminate the topic of race when discussing a hip-hop artist, Post Malone is mostly known for being a white rapper.

-There are different types of white rappers, ranging anywhere from Eminem (the real slim shady) to the infamous neon king Riff Raff.
-Certain artists, such as Eminem, have received attention and respect for years and utilized their platform to acknowledge social issues, such as their white privilege and classism, but many white rappers do not get the same reception from the public.
+There are different types of white rappers, ranging anywhere from Eminem (the real Slim Shady) to the infamous neon king Riff Raff.
+Certain artists, such as Eminem, have received respect for years and used their platform to acknowledge social issues, such as white privilege and classism, but many white rappers do not get the same reception from the public.

 Recently, Post Malone came under fire for his allegedly “drunk” comments in a recent interview (the interviewers later claimed that Post Malone hadn’t had much to drink at all).

 Malone allegedly said, “If you’re looking for lyrics, if you’re looking to cry, if you’re looking to think about life, don’t listen to hip-hop.”
 This statement understandably offended many people: those who are passionate about hip-hop, those who create meaningful hip-hop music and those whose life was changed by rap.
 To them, hip-hop represents their life, their hardships and familial bonds.